h42i/HasiMQ-Sockets/README.md

 HasiMQ-Sockets runs on an ARMv6 system and only Node.js version <= 0.11 is
 supported.

-To install the modules use
+To install the modules run
-> npm install i2c@0.1.8
+> $ npm install i2c@0.1.8

 # Issues